 - Some AI companies restrict access to their models so people won’t use the AIs to create pornography, misleading images and text, etc. I’m not necessarily against this and support versions of it (it depends on the details), but I mostly don’t think it is a key way to reduce the risks I’ve focused on.
 For those risks, the hype that comes from seeing a demonstration of a system’s capabilities could be even more dangerous than direct harms.

 - I sometimes see people implying that open-sourcing AI models - and otherwise making them as broadly available as possible - is a key social-benefit measure.
-While there may be benefits in some cases, I mostly see this kind of thing as being negative (or at best neutral) in terms of the risks I’m most concerned about.
+While there may be benefits in some cases, I don't tend to think this is highly beneficial for the risks I’m most concerned about (though it could be beneficial in other ways).

 - I think it can contribute to hype and acceleration, and could make it generally harder to enforce safety standards.

-- In the long run, I worry that AI systems could become extraordinarily powerful (more so than e.g. nuclear weapons), so I don’t think “Make sure everyone has access asap” is the right framework.
+- In the long run, I worry that AI systems could become extraordinarily powerful (more so than e.g. nuclear weapons), so I don’t think “Make sure everyone has access asap” is the right framework for the long run.

 - In addition to increasing dangers from misaligned AI, this framework could increase other dangers I’ve written about previously.